-Studies show that students who stay up all night cramming for a test will actually receive a lower grade on their test in comparison to students that get enough rest prior to taking their examinations.
+Studies show that students who stay up all night cramming for a test will receive a lower grade on their test in comparison to students that get enough rest prior to taking their examinations.
 The same thing goes for workers that stay up late at night to complete tasks for their jobs.

 The amount of sleep that you obtain every single night has an impact on the quality of your life.
 One of the most common questions that people tend to ask whenever the subject sleep is brought into a conversation is how do they know if they are getting enough sleep throughout the night?
-Well, your body will actually tell you when you have had enough sleep, by the way that it operates.
+Well, your body will tell you when you have had enough sleep, by the way that it operates.
 Sleepiness can interfere with your ability to deal with your average everyday activities.

 Get The Temperature Just Right to Fall Asleep Fast

-The temperature of a room can actually affect the quality of sleep that you obtain.
+The temperature of a room can affect the quality of sleep that you obtain.
 Even though this seems absurd, there are a lot of tests that have proven it to be true.
 If you sleep in a room where the temperature is above seventy five degrees, but below fifty four degrees, you are influencing a restless sleep pattern.